jstockdi/minecraftmod/README.md

 ============

 * Use "Client" in eclipse for testing
-* Use <pre>gradlew build</pre> to export the mod.
+* Use <pre>./gradlew build</pre> to export the mod.
 Don't forget to change the version number in build.gradle.